 No. Most Honors students take a mixture of Honors and non-Honors courses each semester.

 Honors students receive priority scheduling for both their Honors and non-Honors classes.
 Honors students have access to academic advising every day in the Honors office, a place where students are warmly welcomed and encouraged to feel at home.
 Honors students receive personal attention and enjoy the sense of community, which are normally available only at small liberal arts colleges.
 For many students, these benefits ease the process of adjustment to college life.
+See all of the benefits here.

 Yes.
 The Honors Student Association (HSA) is one of the largest student organizations on the BGSU campus.
 Led by an elected Roundtable, it offers Honors students informative programs, social events, and leadership and service opportunities.
 Honors students are also involved as Ambassadors, Peer Facilitators, Resident Assistants, and leaders within a variety of campus and community organizations.